smaxwell953/QuizApp/README.md

+<h2>QuizApp</h2>
-In this project from the Udacity Android Basics Nanodegree, I made an interactive app in the form of a biology quiz.
+In this project from the Android Basics Nanodegree program, I made an educational app that quizzes the user on a topic of my choice.
+I decided to make a short biology quiz.

+<h2>Topics learned</h2>
+<li>Planning app design before coding.</li>
+<li>Taking an app layout from drawing to XML code.</li>
+<li>Creating, positioning, and styling views.</li>
+<li>Creating interactivity through button clicks and Java code.</li>
+<li>Commenting and documenting the code.</li>

+<h2>Steps to build the app</h2>
+<ol>First, build the layout.
+This involves creating the quiz questions, deciding what type of quiz they will be, and formatting them in the xml layout file for your Activity.</ol>
+<ol>Second, you'll want to write code that links the layout to the activity.
+For step 3, you'll want variables that refer to each of the quiz answers.</ol>
+<ol>Finally, write the code for the button which checks your answers.
+This code should run through each question in the app, record whether the user got the question right, and then display the quiz results in a Toast message.</ol>